bat/bat/doc/manual/readme.md

     make manual

 ### details

 create the reference guide first to create a tag file that is referenced from the manual

-To make latex recognize `\newcommand`, put a symbolic link to `bat.sty` into `latex` subdirectory, then call `make pdf` there.
+To make latex recognize `\newcommand`, add it to `doc/bat.sty`, it is copied by the makefile to th latex subdirectory

-To define the same commands also for mathjax, follow http://stackoverflow.com/questions/40270302
+To define the same commands also for mathjax, follow http://stackoverflow.com/questions/40270302 and add something to `doc/newcommands.js`

-For faster development, point mathjax to a local copy.
-Override options in `Doxyfile` like this

-    (cat Doxyfile; echo "MATHJAX_RELPATH = /usr/share/javascript/mathjax") | doxygen -

 adding a chapter
 ----------------

-Create file 'chapter3.md', add in the proper location in `$input` in `Makefile.am`
+Create file 'chapter3.md', add in the proper location in `$doxyinput` in `Makefile.am`

      input = front.md basics.md bayes.md chapter3.md